(This page may contain affiliate links and we may earn fees from qualifying purchases at no additional cost to you. See our Disclosure for more info.)

-For our purposes here, “wealthy” means having sustainable wealth that’s not necessarily dependent on a paycheck.
-Those who are wealthy make, keep and grow their money over time through the ownership of assets.
+Here we're defining “wealthy” as having sustainable wealth that’s not necessarily dependent on a paycheck.
+Those with wealth make, keep and grow their money over time through the ownership of assets.

 Most financial professionals use net worth as a measure of wealth.
-Your net worth is your assets minus your liabilities, or what you own minus what you owe.
+Your net worth is your assets minus your liabilities, or what you own, minus what you owe.

 Assets-Liabilities = Net Worth

-But what level of net worth is wealthy?
-1M?
-5M?
-10M?
+What level of net worth is wealthy? $1M? $5M? $10M?

 Once again, it depends on who you ask.

 It’s highly dependant on money coming in – usually in the form of a paycheck.
-And, many times, those who have all the conspicuous signs of being “rich” have substantial debt to support their lifestyle.
+And, many times, those with all the conspicuous signs of being “rich” have substantial monthly expenses and debt to support their lifestyle.

-“Rich” can disappear as fast as the next paycheck.
+Riches can disappear as fast as the next paycheck.

-They may have the money to buy luxury items, but a high percentage of wealthy people don’t own expensive cars, large, modern homes, or designer clothing.
+They may have the money to buy luxury items, but a high percentage of wealthy people don’t own expensive cars, large modern homes, or designer clothing.

 “Stealth wealth” is a term used to describe wealthy people who don’t appear to be rich, but have a high net worth.

 The authors discovered most wealthy people lived well below their means, didn’t drive fancy cars or live in mansions, and started investing early in life.

 In this case, the critical difference between being rich versus being wealthy is how long the money will last.

 The rich are more likely to live paycheck to paycheck.
 The loss of a job could mean that once the paycheck runs out, that’s it.

 As you might guess, the rich are more likely to worry about money.

-Wealth Wins: How to Build Wealth
+Wealthy Wins: How to Build Wealth

 Wealthy offers more – more security, freedom, and options.
 And less stress to boot.

-- Spend less than you make.
+5. Spending less than you make.
 Create a budget and start tracking the money coming in and going out of your life.